 You can buy Mulino Caputo Fioreglut online from various retailers, I’ve linked Fifo, who I’ve found it cheapest with and who I generally buy from.
-If you want to stock up on some other gluten free goodies at the same time, try The Gluten Free Grocer.
+But you can also get it from Ocado or on Amazon, if you only want to buy a bag or two.

 It’s more expensive than the mainstream gluten free flour brands, but is 100% worth it, in my opinion.
 You get two large gluten free loaves from one bag, making it about the same value as shop-bought gluten free loaves and SOOOOOO much better.

 Wheat allergy sufferers, please note this flour is not suitable for you, as it contains codex wheat starch.
 This is suitable for coeliacs (as the gluten has been removed and it’s fully certified) – read this article from Coeliac UK for more information.

 Can I Substitute a Different Flour?

 No, you must use the caputo flour for this gluten free breadmaker recipe.
 It will not work with FREEE or other flours.
 They do not have the right properties.

 If you can’t get hold of this flour, don’t stress.
 I am working on an alternative breadmaker recipe using shop-bought gluten free flours.
 It’s proving quite the challenge as I have high standards.
 But I am determined to get there.

 Which Bread Maker Do You Use?